zenflow/mylocalshop/README.md

 ---

+- test on mobile, test with slow connection
+- facebook auth provider
+- delete old sessions when when user logs in (i.e. delete sessions where `now > created_at + ttl`)

+---

 - createdBy & updatedBy fields
 - immutable records in postgresql (for sessions resource)
-- facebook auth provider
 - fix identical files `hasura-support/lib/adminGraphql` & `web/lib/adminGraphql`
-- delete old sessions when when user logs in (i.e. delete sessions where `now > created_at + ttl`)
 - next-connect should propagate errors so they are logged to console by default

 - Simplify deployment and improve production performance by deploying all 3 processes in same way